Ang31D/shodan-cli/README.md

-  -h, --help            show this help message and exit --api-info            Output API info and exit, use '-v' for verbose output --account-profile     Output Shodan Account Profile info and exit, use '-v' for verbose output -t TARGET             Host or IP address (or cache index) of the target to lookup -c, --cache           Use cached data if exists or re-cache if '-O' is not specified.
+  -h, --help            show this help message and exit --api-info            Output API info and exit, use '-v' for verbose output --account-profile     Output Shodan Account Profile info and exit, use '-v' for verbose output -t TARGET             Host or IP address (or cache index) of the target to lookup.
+Use '-L' to list indexed cached targets -c, --cache           Use cached data if exists or re-cache if '-O' is not specified.
   -L, --list-cache      List cached hosts and exit.
-Use '-F' to re-cache, use '-t' for specific target --cache-dir <path>    define custom cache directory, default './shodan-data' -H, --history         Include host history
+Use '-F' to re-cache, use '-t' for specific target.
+Use '-v' to list available hostnames of the target.
+                        Use '--host-only' to hide output of ports (and available hostnames if specified) -H, --history         Include host history when query shodan or show cached target info --cache-dir <path>    define custom cache directory, default './shodan-data' in current directory

   -mp port[,port,...], --match-ports port[,port,...]
                         Match on port, comma-separated list of ports